yanghuafang/anti-android-virus/README.md

 against a per-position allow-list, so a method no signature could match is skipped before its CRCs are ever computed.

+## Identifying a file

+A scanner is chosen by what a file *is*, not by what it is called: `FileId` reads the leading bytes off an `IStream` and reports DEX, ZIP, or unknown.
+An extension is attacker-controlled and a renamed APK is the oldest trick there is.

+Because it reads through `IStream`, the same identification runs on a path and on a buffer.

 ## Scanning a DEX

 `DexScanner` is the first thing that produces a verdict.
 It takes an `ITarget`,